emmanuelmoon/fullstackopen_exercises/part0/exercise_0_4.md

     server-->>browser: [{ "content": "How are you doing?", "date": "2023-05-03" }, ... ]
     deactivate server

-    Note right of browser: Browser executes the callback function which formats and renders the JSON
+    Note right of browser: Browser executes the callback function, which formats and renders the JSON

 ```